Robert-Hughes/rjrssync/README.md

 * Create destination root if it doesn't exist?
 * Support the user specifying a file rather than folder on one or both sides (or a symlink?)
 * Test behaviour when user specifies files/symlinks/non-existent instead of folders on one or both sides
+    - What about source and dest pointing to the same file/folder/symlink/etc.?
 * --no-encryption option, might be faster?
 * Handle syncing of symlinks (just sync the link, don't follow it)
 * Multiple root folders in the same command, e.g. two repos you want synced.